 - Stay connected to your local community, industry and neighbouring businesses.

-- Remember it's okay to accept assistance, even if you think others are worse off.
+- Remember it's OK to accept assistance, even if you think others are worse off.

-- Record lessons learned from your business recovery (e.g. adequacy of insurance policies, and IT, accounting and record-keeping systems).
+- Record lessons learned (e.g. adequacy of insurance policies and IT, accounting and record-keeping systems).

 Communication can be crucial before and after a severe weather event.
 Your staff and customers need to know if the event has impacted your business, if you will close, and when you will reopen.

 Consider who your business might need to communicate with before, during and after a severe weather event.
 Think about how you will communicate if there are power outages.

 Once you've received a disaster alert, use social media channels, your website and/or doorway signage to advise all stakeholders about your business operations.
 If possible, you should talk to your staff face to face and phone or email your key customers, clients or suppliers who may be directly impacted.

 During a severe weather event

 Usually staff will shelter at home during a disaster, but if your business is responsible for looking after guests or customers, make sure you advise them about how to get advice and updates (e.g. advice from authorities, updates from local ABC radio).

 If available, use your social media accounts, website or phone to advise customers and stakeholders about your business operations.